hangovergames/project-chess/README.md

 ### Source Code

-While the complete source code for the game is not publicly available, we and our parent company [Heusala Group Ltd](https://heusalagroup.fi) are open to crafting similar websites for interested customers under a commercial agreement.
+While the complete source code for the game is not publicly available, we at [HG](https://heusalagroup.fi) are open to crafting and helping you to craft similar games for interested customers under a commercial agreement.

-Our development stack is rooted in modern technologies such as ReactJS, NodeJS, and Golang, which enables us to deliver highly responsive and scalable websites.
+Our development stack is rooted in modern technologies such as ReactJS, NodeJS, and GoLang, which enables us to deliver highly responsive and scalable games in matter of weeks.

 For those interested in leveraging our expertise for their own projects, we invite you to [contact our sales team](https://www.heusalagroup.fi/contact) for a detailed discussion and to request a quote.
-Our team is dedicated to providing you with a solution that not only meets your needs but also surpasses your expectations in terms of quality and security.